 - Write down your recollection of events as soon as possible after the event so that your memory is preserved

 Contact the experienced South Carolina truck accident lawyers of The Solomon Law Group as soon as possible after your accident.
-We have helped numerous truck accident victims recover compensation for their injuries following a truck accident.
+We have helped numerous truck accident victims recover compensation for their injuries following a tragic wreck.
 Contact us right away at (877) 323-3120 so we can assist you.